 Mr. Nemeth found hardship due to the personal characteristics of the applicant, and advised that the appeal requested is minor.
-Mr. Nemeth stated that due to confusion regarding setbacks; provisions for the supporting structures; the relatively short section of the home that the, and no neighbourhood opposition he granted the appeal.
+Mr. Nemeth stated that due to confusion regarding setbacks; provisions for the supporting structures; the relatively short section of the home that requires the variance, and no neighbourhood opposition, voted to allow the variance.

 Mr. Dhatt found hardship due to physical site characteristics and personal characteristics of the applicant.
-Mr. Dhatt voted in favor of the appeal based on the same reasons as Mr. Nemeth.
+Mr. Dhatt voted to allow the variance based on the same reasons as Mr. Nemeth.

-Ms. Chan found hardship due to personal characteristics of the applicant
+Ms. Chan found hardship due to personal characteristics of the applicant and voted to allow the variance.

-Ms. Felker found hardship due to personal characteristics of the applicant.
+Ms. Felker found hardship due to personal characteristics of the applicant and voted to allow the variance.